Author: admin

 For the past twenty-five years, I have taken a single photograph each day, marking its surface with a personal or world-political event that occurred on that very day.

-Silomäki followed a set of personally developed rules when photographing My Weather Diaries: one photo every day, no tripods, no lighting tricks, and nocconscious arrangement.
-The picture has to come about along with the rest of daily life, as mechanically as possible.
-The goal is to refrain from conscious content creation and to let the meaning of the images develop freely in time.
-The significance lies in the image’s relationship with time, if it is to manifest at all.
-The photographs are accompanied by writings on subjects ranging from contemporary global news to intimate, inner experiences.
-As the news cycle and his personal life intertwine, geographical distances lose their meaning.
+Silomäki followed a set of personally developed rules when photographing My Weather Diaries: one photograph per day, no tripods, no lighting tricks, and no conscious arrangement.
+The image has to come about alongside the rest of daily life, as mechanically as possible.
+The aim is to refrain from conscious content creation and to allow the meaning of the images to develop freely over time.
+Any significance lies in the image’s relationship with time — if it is to manifest at all.
+The photographs are accompanied by writings on subjects ranging from contemporary global news to intimate inner experiences.
+As the news cycle and Silomäki’s personal life intertwine, geographical distances lose their meaning.
 When the project began, the weather was not a politically charged issue.
-In our time, every atmospheric change is seen through the lens of the climate crisis.
+Today, every atmospheric change is perceived through the lens of the climate crisis.

-Helsinki, the day that six million people around the world were demonstrating against the Iraqi War.
+Helsinki, the day that six million people around the world were demonstrating against Iraqi War.

 Malmi.
 I am in the park with Anu and Leinu.
 It is the Arab Spring.

-The # metoo is speading in social media.
+The hashtag # MeToo is spreading on social media.

 I returned to Helsinki from the cottage after the news blackout.
 Three days earlier, Hamas had launched a massive attack on Israel, firing thousands of rockets and sending fighters across the border.
 In response, Israel had launched extensive airstrikes in Gaza.
 I look up from my phone screen and stare out the window for a moment.

-I convey the stories of those who have moved across social classes, through perspectives of their own choosing.
+I convey the stories of individuals who have moved across social classes, from perspectives of their own choosing.

-Swift and total wealth accumulation is a 21st century phenomenon in the developing world.
-Jari Silomäki says that people who have experienced upward class mobility have been underrepresented in the documentary arts.
-As a result, he says, the way such people are depicted in popular culture is often very one-sided: saturated with capitalism and the worship of money.
-The story of Anita inspired Silomäki to tackle the subject, and he became acquainted with the experiences of upwardly mobile people from seven different countries.
+Rapid and large-scale wealth accumulation is a twenty-first-century phenomenon in many parts of the developing world.
+Jari Silomäki observes that people who have experienced upward class mobility have been underrepresented in documentary art.
+As a result, such individuals are often portrayed in popular culture in reductive ways, frequently framed through narratives of capitalism and the worship of money.
+Inspired by the story of Anita, Silomäki began to engage with the experiences of upwardly mobile individuals from seven different countries.

 In his film, Jari Silomäki tells the story of a man whose home is invisible in the eyes of society.
 The protagonist, a man named Miklos living on Budapest’s Hármashatár-hegy mountain, appears to exist outside of the social order, even though he also has strong ties to the political history of Hungary.
 Prime minister Orbán’s government criminalized homelessness in 2018.
 A constitutional amendment prohibited sleeping in parks and sanctioned penalties against offenders of the new law.
 Miklos became an outlaw.